Cundy Street Quarter

 What steps would be taken to prevent anti-social behaviour?

 We are aware of current issues and have met with the police and a specialist security consultant to discuss design interventions that have successfully tackled anti-social behavior in other London developments.
 We are proposing security measures including active ground-floor uses, CCTV, improved lighting and restricted hours of access.
 Following resident feedback, we have now incorporated gates to our proposals for both ends of Elizabeth Place Gardens (the space behind the Coleshill Flats which would be transformed into an urban garden) to help control out of hours access.

 What are your expected timings?

 We aim to submit the plans to Westminster City Council in the first half of 2020.
-We will run events where the local community will be able to view the final proposals.
+We will share the final proposals with the local community will be able to view the final proposals.
 If we receive planning consent, the earliest main construction works would start is 2022.
-We anticipate the project would take approximately four years to complete.

 How is my feedback being incorporated?